camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ## Adjusting your source code

-Camunda Cloud has a different API than Camunda Cloud.
+Camunda Cloud has a different API than Camunda Platform.
 As a result, you have to migrate code that does the following:

 * Uses the Client API (e.g. to start process instances)
 * Implements [service tasks](https://docs.camunda.org/manual/7.15/reference/bpmn20/tasks/service-task/), which can be: